JaredFlomen/lighthouse-web-notes/Week_3/Day_15/Day15.md

 ### Day 15 Lighthouse Labs

-* We worked on recursion with JavaScript
+* We worked on recursion with JavaScript, the file is called [Vampr](https://github.com/JaredFlomen/vampr-js)
-* My files can be found here: (https://github.com/JaredFlomen/vampr-js)